 Learning Resources.
-The Learning Resource Center (LRC) contains a clinical simulation laboratory with a full range of simulated medical equipment and manikins, a complex care unit, and a health assessment lab at the East, Tempe, and West campuses, and the Community Services Building in Tempe.
-The LRC materials include nursing course reference materials, selected nursing textbooks, nursing theses and applied projects, audiovisual equipment, videos, models, and other visual aides.
+The Learning Resource Center (LRC) contains a clinical simulation laboratory with a full range of simulated medical equipment and manikins, a complex care unit, and a health assessment lab at the Downtown campus, the Mayo campus, the Polytechnic campus, and West campus.
+The LRC materials include nursing course reference materials, selected nursing textbooks, nursing theses and applied projects, audiovisual equipment, media, models, and other visual aides.
 In the computer lab, computers with Microsoft Office Suite are available for nursing students, as well as a variety of computer software related to nursing and health care.
 Selected resources are available for checkout.
 The LRC is staffed to assist students during regular semester schedules.
-For more information, see the Undergraduate Student Handbook, available on the College of Nursing Web site at nursing.asu.edu/studentservices/handbook.htm.
+For more information, see the Undergraduate Student Handbook, available on the College of Nursing Web site at nursing.asu.edu/programs/undergraduate/handbook.htm.